 To enable Mega Drop Down Menus, click on Appearance, choose Theme Options, in the General Tab, check the box underneath the header that says “Enable Mega Drop Down Menu.”
 Then click on Save Options.

 Custom menus are a way to add more navigation options to your site outside of the main menu.
-Custom menus can be placed in widgets and act as Utility (Header) Links in the site header.
+Custom menus can be placed in widgets and in two special locations: Utility (Header) Links in the site header and role-based navigation.

 To create a custom menu, click on Appearance in the Dashboard Navigation Menu, then select Menus.
 In the Menus screen, type in a name for your menu in the Menu Name field, then click on Create Menu.

 Under the Menu Structure heading, you will begin adding menu items from the Pages, Posts, Custom Links, and Categories to the left.
 To add an item, check the box next to the item and then click on the Add to Menu button.
 To rearrange, the menu items, drag and drop them in the order you prefer.

 Under the Menu Settings heading, you have the option to place this menu in the header as a set of utility links or on the front page as role-based navigation.